How to Get a Perfect Bubble-Free Epoxy Finish

 For DIY Resin Enthusiasts

-• Start with small molds (coasters, jewelry, keychains) to practice.
+• Start with small molds (coasters, jewellery, keychains) to practice.

 • Have a small torch/lighter where the bubbles have been touched.